Skip to Content

 My friend joined me and ordered the Hop Salt Pretzel appetizer ($9) that came with beer cheese fondue and IPA mustard.
 The pretzel was on the dry side, unfortunately, though it was definitely big enough to share.
 We wouldn’t recommend it.

-She ordered the Cask & Larder beer flight for $10 which included an amber ale, porter, IPA, and golden ale, all of which she enjoyed.
+She ordered the Cask & Larder beer flight which included an amber ale, porter, IPA, and golden ale, all of which she enjoyed.
 It was a great value for the money and a fun way to try some new beers!

 You can check out the full menu from the Polite Pig here, which features more appetizers, sandwiches, entrees, and desserts.
 I would have loved to try one of their desserts (the Buttermilk Chess Pie was calling my name) but I was SO full from the ribs I couldn’t even attempt it.

-Here are a few more details about the experience at The Polite Pig.
-You order at a counter when you first enter the restaurant and are given a tracker.
 All of the drinks are “on tap” at The Polite Pig, so you get your drink after you order right at the counter!
 You help yourself to soft drinks close by.

 Be sure to hit up the “Sauce Bar” before you choose where to sit and try at least a few of the sauces available!